oneoffcoder/books/sphinx/tello/source/safety.rst

 Environment
 -----------

 * Make sure people around you are aware of your drone's flight and stay away as far as possible.
+The Tello's fligt range is 100 m or 328 feet, and this is the range of situational control you must have.
 * Make sure you fly within the constraints of your drone (some drones are meant for flying indoors only).
+The Tello is meant for indoor flying, but outdoor flying is only recommended if there is little to no wind.
 * Contact your local airport for rules and regulations on flying drones.
 Do not fly into or over areas that are dangerous or protected.
 * Do not manipulate a drone under the influence.